Learning Support Program

 - How long will my child need the support program?
 Our goal is to teach your child sufficient habits and skills that they grow out of the program and become self-supportive.
-This may take anywhere from one to four years, depending on the age, needs, and input of the child.
+This is different for every child.

 - Is financial assistance available to participate in this program?
-At this time, while the program is young, we are unable to offer financial assistance for the program fees, but we can for the annual tuition outside of the program fees.
+At this time, we are unable to offer financial assistance for the program fees, but we can for the annual tuition outside of the program fees.

 FOR MORE INFORMATION